MicrosoftDocs/customer-insights/ci-docs/journeys/fabric-integration.md

 ## Onboarding

-The following sections explain how to set up Power BI and link to Fabric.
+The following sections explain how to set up Power BI and access your Customer Insights - Journeys data by creating shortcuts in Fabric.

 ### Set up Power BI